qgis/qwc2-demo-app/doc/QWC2_Documentation.md

   - `print=<boolean>`: Whether to display a print icon in the window title bar
   - `dockable=<boolean>`: Whether the window is dockable
   - `docked=<boolean>`: Whether the window is initially docked

+## Accessibility
+QWC2 provides some accessibility options:

+- Toolbar item shortcuts: by setting `toolbarItemsShortcutPrefix` in the `TopBar` configuration block in `config.json`, you can set the keyboard shortcut modifier prefix for triggering the topbar toolbar items via `<prefix>-{1,2,3,...}`.
+I.e. if `toolbarItemsShortcutPrefix=alt+shift`, then `alt+shift+1` will trigger the first topbar toolbar item.
+- Menu item shortcuts: by setting `shortcut` in the menu item configuration in the `TopBar` `menuItems` configuration block in `config.json`, you can set the keyboard shortcut which triggers the respective menu entry, see [Plugin configuration](#config-json-plugin-conf) for details.
+- Color schemes: `qwc2-demo-app` provides an example of a `highcontrast` color scheme, see [Color schemes](#color-schemes) for details.

+## Server-side configuration
+### <a name="cross-origin-requests"></a>Cross-Origin requests
+All modern browsers will block a page from requesting resources from another origin (except for images, stylesheets, scripts, iframes and videos), unless the response from the remote origin contains a matching `Access-Control-Allow-Origin` header.
+An origin is defined as `<scheme>://<hostname>:<port>`.

+For each service QWC2 interacts with, in particular the QGIS Server, one has to ensure that this interaction isn't blocked by the browser.
+The following options exist:

+- Ensure that the service runs on the same origin as the web server which serves the QWC2 application.
+- Ensure that the service sends a `Access-Control-Allow-Origin` header with matching origin with each response.
+- For development purposes, use a browser plugin which adds the CORS headers, i.e. [CORS Everywhere](https://addons.mozilla.org/en-US/firefox/addon/cors-everywhere/).

+### Filenames of print and raster and DXF export
+The QGIS server response for the print, raster and DXF export requests does by default not contain any `Content-Disposition` header, meaning that browsers will attempt to guess a filename, which typically is the last part of the URL, without any extension.

+To ensure browsers use a proper filename, configure the web server running QGIS Server to add a suitable `Content-Disposition` header to the response.
+In the case of Apache, the rule for the print output might look as follows:

+    SetEnvIf Request_URI "^/wms.*/(.+)$" project_name=$1
+    Header always setifempty Content-Disposition "attachment; filename=%{project_name}e.pdf" "expr=%{CONTENT_TYPE} = 'application/pdf'"

+This rule will use the last part of the URL as basename and add the `.pdf` extension, and will also ensure that the content-type is set to `application/pdf`.
+Note that this example uses the `setenvif` and `headers` apache modules.

 ## Keeping the QWC2 application up to date